Cornmeal Cookies. My very best sugar cookie recipe kissed with cornmeal and lime. So simple, yet so unique! You’ve got to try these…

 Best Sugar Cookie Recipe with Cornmeal

 - Using an electric mixer, cream the butter and sugar together until light and fluffy, 3-5 minutes.
-Then beat in the salt, lime zest, egg, and vanilla.
+Then beat in the baking powder, salt, lime zest, egg, and vanilla.
 Once blended, slowly add the flour, followed by the cornmeal.
 Scrape the bowl and beat again for just a few seconds to combine.

 - Preheat the oven to 375 degrees F (or 350 convection) and line a cookie sheet with parchment paper.
 Dump the dough out onto large piece of foil and use the foil to shape the dough into a 9 1/2-inch log, about 2 inches thick.
 Wrap well and freeze for at least 30 minutes to firm up the dough.